An in-depth report about the benefits and types of exercise.

 - Help maintain bone density

 Strength training exercises are also associated with a lower risk for heart disease, possibly because it lowers LDL (the so-called "bad" cholesterol) levels.

-Strength exercise is beneficial for everyone, even people in their 90s.
+Strength exercise is beneficial for everyone, independent of age.
 It is the only form of exercise that can slow and even reverse the decline in muscle mass, bone density, and strength that occur with aging.

 Note:People at risk for cardiovascular disease should not perform strength exercises without checking with a provider.